frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 ## THE PRICE OF LOYALTY.

-THE ROPES GROANED as they drew the mangonel’s arm back for another blow.
-I leaned against the cold stone, my shoulder burning, my breath thin and shallow.
+THE SMOKE STILL ROSE from where the mangonel had been, black and thick against the sky.
+I leaned against the cold stone, my shoulder burning, my breath shallow.
 Every motion sent a sharpness through me, like broken glass grinding bone to splinters.

-I wanted to move.
-I wanted to act.
-But my body had grown treacherous, trembling beneath the weight of pain and weariness.
+Below, Fascino’s men dragged timbers from the wreckage, lashing them into ladder frames.
+Others whirled grappling hooks through the air.
+And where the mangonel’s stones had torn the parapet, some tested the rubble, seeking holds.

+Sim stood at the top, exposed, his eyes sharp on the broken wall below.
+He watched them probe the wreckage, testing paths.
+“There,” he said, pointing to where the mangonel’s blow had carved a rough line upward.
+“That’s their path.
+The rest won’t hold.”
+He gestured to the nearest guard.
+“Every arrow left.
+Make them count.”

+The guard nocked his bow.

+Behind them the first hook cleared the wall.
+Wil pounced, catching it before it could bite.
+He hurled it back down, chain singing as it fell.

+Another hook struck and held.
+Wil grabbed his axe, reversed it, brought the hammer poll down.
+Metal screamed.
+The third blow shattered the link, and the hook fell with its burden still clinging.

+Fresh soldiers poured into the courtyard.
+Their armor was unmarked and bright.
+They had not spent themselves against our oil and arrows.
+Then Fascino’s voice rang out, cold and hungry.
+“A barony to the first man who brings me the crown!
+Land and title for the hand that takes the tower!”

+We had no oil left to pour.
+Our arrows could be counted on two hands.
+And I could barely stand.

 Then came the horns.